This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 The second factor we consider for temperature control is how precisely you’re able to control your temperature while grilling, and how easy it is to do so.
 A lot of recipes require specific temperatures for long periods of time, so your grill should help to make doing that as easy as possible.

 Traeger grills across the board do a fantastic job of temperature retention.
 We read through a lot of product reviews and customer feedback, and temper retention is never an issue with Traeger grills.
-They are perfect vessels for long term cooking, and will cook your heat consistently and evenly.
+They are perfect vessels for long term cooking and will cook your heat consistently and evenly.

-You can manage your grill’s temperature via a LED interface built into the grill.
+You can manage your grill’s temperature via an LED interface built into the grill.
 Setting and changing your temperature in increments of 15°F is literally as easy as turning a knob.
 On top of that, modern Traeger grills feature the ability to manage all aspects of your temperature from the convenience of a phone app.

 That means you can change grill temperature, monitor food temperature, and add smoke all from your smartphone or tablet while you watch the game inside!